A Complete Dichotomy Rises from the Capture of Vanishing Signatures: Preliminaries

 The following three dichotomies are not directly used in this paper.
 We list them for comparison.
 First is the real-valued Holant dichotomy.
 Our results have no dependence on this dichotomy.

 \begin{theorem}[Theorem~III.2 in~\cite{HL12}] Let $\mathcal{F}$ be any set of symmetric, real-valued signatures in Boolean variables.
-Then $\Holant(\mathcal{F})$ is $\SHARPP$-hard unless $\mathcal{F}$ satisfies one of the following conditions, in which case the problem is in $\P$: \begin{enumerate} \item Any non-degenerate signature in $\mathcal{F}$ is of arity at most 2; \item $\mathcal{F}$ is $\mathscr{A}$- or $\mathscr{P}$-transformable. \end{enumerate} \end{theorem}
+Then $\Holant(\mathcal{F})$ is $\SHARPP$-hard unless $\mathcal{F}$ satisfies one of the following conditions, in which case the problem is computable in polynomial time: \begin{enumerate} \item Any non-degenerate signature in $\mathcal{F}$ is of arity at most~$2$; \item $\mathcal{F}$ is $\mathscr{A}$- or $\mathscr{P}$-transformable. \end{enumerate} \end{theorem}

 The other two dichotomy theorems are for complex-valued $\Holant^*$ and $\Holant^c$.
-Although we do not directly apply these, our results depend on them through Theorems~\ref{thm:arity3:singleton}, \ref{thm:k-reg_homomorphism}, and~\ref{thm:CSPd}.
+We do not directly apply these two theorems, but our results depend on some intermediate results such as Theorems~\ref{thm:arity3:singleton}, \ref{thm:k-reg_homomorphism}, and~\ref{thm:CSPd}.